lizadaly/utopia-novels/books/arqtiq/book.md

 Mae asks ingenuously her bearer’s name; he gives it in Arc language, what sounds to us like “Show Off," which we shall now call him.
-Then looking to my bearer he says : “She is Aunt Robet, a dear old maid, who is always taking care of us, papa and I, when mother is away.”
+Then looking to my bearer he says: “She is Aunt Robet, a dear old maid, who is always taking care of us, papa and I, when mother is away.”
 He goes over and squeezes her shoulders.
 As father innocently sticks a pin into his